-- Assessment grants supporting assessment activities at the university will be awarded competitively, by a majority vote of the Assessment Committee, to faculty, staff, and other members or units of the university submitting proposals that meet current published guidelines. - Assessment grants are awarded in support of specific work described in funded proposals and are not to be expended on materials or activities not described in the funded proposal. - AC grant accounts will expire one year from the date the grant account is opened unless special arrangements are approved by the AC. - The Assessment Secretary shall assure that funds remaining in an Assessment Committee grant account will revert to the Assessment Committee general fund upon expiration of the assessment grant account. - Recipients of Assessment Grants are responsible for providing the Assessment Committee and the Office of Research with a final report detailing the results of grant activities.
+- a.
+Assessment grants supporting assessment activities at the university will be awarded competitively, by a majority vote of the Assessment Committee, to faculty, staff, and other members or units of the university submitting proposals that meet current published guidelines. - b.
+Assessment grants are awarded in support of specific work described in funded proposals and are not to be expended on materials or activities not described in the funded proposal. - c.
+Academic Committee grant accounts will expire one year from the date the grant account is opened unless special arrangements are approved. - d.
+The Assessment Committee shall assure that funds remaining in an Assessment Committee grant account will revert to the Assessment Committee general fund upon expiration of the assessment grant account. - e.
+Recipients of Assessment Grants are responsible for providing the Assessment Committee and the Office of Research with a final report detailing the results of grant activities.
 The final report should be submitted no later than one month after the grant closing date.

-Changes to Assessment Committee policies and procedures
+6. Changes to Assessment Committee policies and procedures

-• At least a two-thirds vote in favor of any proposed change by the voting Assessment Committee membership shall be required for any modification to these policies and procedures.
+a.
+At least a two-thirds vote in favor of any proposed change by the voting Assessment Committee membership shall be required for any modification to these policies and procedures.